getong/getong_code_snippet/debian_code/debian_11_bullseye_installation.md

 ```
 also see [Connect to Wi-Fi From Terminal on Debian 11/10 with WPA Supplicant](https://www.linuxbabe.com/debian/connect-to-wi-fi-from-terminal-on-debian-wpa-supplicant)

+Note that, the wireless card static IP address should be on the front of the wire card IP address.

 ## enable systemd-networkd service
 create static network file
 ``` shell